wwtx9/Centerpoint_resilient_diffusion/README.md

 Comparison between no-cooperative, average, median, geometric median, and centerpoint based aggregation for adapt-then-combine (ATC) distributed diffusion.

 ## How to run
 Run python3 main.py
-change attackerNum = 0 to simulate the case with no attack, and attackerNum = 6 to simulate the case with 6 Byzantine agents.
+Change attackerNum = 0 to simulate the case with no attack, and attackerNum = 6 to simulate the case with 6 Byzantine agents.

 ## Reference
 @inproceedings{centerpoint_RSS,